NthBox/extra-vision-ai/docs/debug/local-inference-coreml-transition-debug-troubleshoot.md

 - **Version Compatibility**: Always verify VisionCamera plugin compatibility with the current major version (v4) and its JSI/Worklet requirements before starting implementation.
 - **Mandatory Babel Plugins**: Any project using `react-native-worklets-core` (VisionCamera v4) **must** have the corresponding plugin in `babel.config.js`.
 - **Lazy Proxy Access**: Avoid accessing native proxies (`VisionCameraProxy`) at the module top-level; always access them within the context of a hook or worklet.
+- **Fragile Babel Environment**: Worklet transformers are sensitive to the presence of specific Babel plugins in the project root.
+If a transform error occurs, manually installing the missing `@babel/plugin-` often resolves it.